-- All-Star Competition Students shall not compete at any time in any sport under MHSAA jurisdiction in all-star contests national championship regardless of the method of selection.
-Participation in such a contest shall cause that student to become ineligible for a maximum of 1 year school enrollment. - Awards and Amateurism Students cannot receive money or other valuable consideration for participating in MHSAA sponsored sports or officiating in interscholastic athletic contests, except as allowed by the Handbook.
+All-Star Competition - Students shall not compete at any time in any sport under MHSAA jurisdiction in all-star contests or national championships regardless of the method of selection.
+Participation in such a contest shall cause that student to become ineligible for a maximum of one year of school enrollment.

+Awards and Amateurism - Students cannot receive money or other valuable consideration for participating in MHSAA sponsored sports or officiating in interscholastic athletic contests, except as allowed by the Handbook.
 Students may accept, for participation in MHSAA sponsored events, a symbolic or merchandise award, which does not have a value of over \$40.00.
 Banquets, luncheons, dinners, trips and admissions to camps or events are permitted if accepted "in kind."
-Awards in the form of cash, merchandise, certificate or any other negotiable documents are never allowed. - Loss of Extra-Curricular Privileges Participation in an Interscholastic Athletic Program at Grand Ledge is a privilege, not a right.
+Awards in the form of cash, merchandise, certificate or any other negotiable documents are never allowed.

+Loss of Extra-Curricular Privileges - Participation in an Interscholastic Athletic Program at Grand Ledge is a privilege, not a right.
 A student may lose this privilege for extended period of time as part of his/her consequences for a violation of the student-athletic policy and/or training rules.
 Inappropriate behavior or involvement in any violation of the law will be dealt with on an individual basis by the Athletic Director.
 This may result in suspension, termination of participation, loss of privilege to participate or a behavior contract.
-Consideration for lesser penalties will be given to a student athlete who self-disclose. - Athletic Policy and Training Rules The use of alcohol, vaping devices, e-smoking devices, tobacco, or other harmful or illegal substances found in the NCAA Banned-Drug classification listing will constitutes a training rule violation.
+Consideration for lesser penalties will be given to a student athlete who self-disclose.

+Athletic Policy and Training Rules - The use of alcohol, vaping devices/e-smoking devices, tobacco, or other harmful or illegal substances constitutes a training rule violation.
 Consequences in the student code of conduct shall be enforced.
-In addition, athletic training rule penalties shall be enacted.
+In addition, training rule penalties shall be enacted.